 – 2x 32 oz.
 Water Bottles

 A more detailed packing list will be sent out ahead of the trip.

 Please note that this trip will take place in the Dolly Sods Wilderness.
+Participants will meet at the trailhead at 12:30pm.
 The meet up location will be announced closer to program start date.